Retail Trends 2017

 It is quite possible that these “visionaries” got it wrong.
 In 2016, some tech-happy retailers missed the most important innovation in decades: the relationship-craving, fully-evolved and empowered shopper.

 Never before had she wielded such power.
 She is digitally fluent and well equipped.
 She creates her own content and demands that brands pay attention.
-She trusts her ability to make the right buying decisions.
+She trusts her ability to pick up on the newest trends and make the right buying decisions.

 In 2017, the shopper will become even more formidable.

 This is not a bad thing; far from it.
 Retail marketers should appreciate a shopper who knows what she wants, one who is eager to make her desires known.
 She wants to participate in a dialogue.
 And isn’t talking the first step to building a relationship?

 That shopper-brand relationship – building it, nurturing it, appreciating it – is critical, and will be the prime driver of retail marketing in 2017.

 This year, the shopper will seek even more meaningful interactions with the brands she loves.
 She wants to be understood, entertained and respected.
 She wants to be heard.
 And she wants the brand to care enough to give her a satisfying, self-affirming, personalized experience.
 We call that heightened experience the Shopper Moment.

 It is that interaction – the emotional and memorable Shopper Moment – that should serve as the touchstone for marketers in 2017.
 The answer doesn’t lie in newer devices, bigger data and more finely-tuned algorithms.
 These are tools; certainly critical to success, but merely conduits.
 Ideally, consumer-facing retail technology should exist mainly to facilitate the relationship between shopper and brand.

 Retail marketers must understand the revised role of digital technology, and in 2017, should filter all programs through the lens of the shopper, with an unwavering eye towards creating satisfying Shopper Moments.